Funny March Madness Bracket Names For The 2019 NCAA Tournament: Names To Make Your Co-Workers Chuckle

 But if you want a funny name for your March Madness bracket in 2019, then you’re right at home.

-Finding a clever name for the bracket can be just as fun as picking the right upsets, and since Trevor from accounting usually wins with his bracket that picks which mascot would win, you might as well as much effort into finding a name that will make your co-workers or your friends chuckle when they see you at the bottom of the rankings.
+Finding a clever name for the bracket can be just as fun as picking the right upsets, and since Trevor from accounting usually wins with his bracket — one that picks which mascot would win — you might as well as much effort into finding a name that will make your co-workers or friends chuckle when they see you at the bottom of the rankings.

 There are a few different approaches to finding the right funny name for your March Madness bracket.
-You can go with some of the classics, names that are good year in and year out regardless of which teams have the top spots.
-Athlon Sports has a good grouping of these, and here are some of the top examples (and also the most popular among unique names for ESPN.com’s NCAA challenge):
+You can go with some of the classics, names that are perennial hits regardless of which teams have the top spots.
+Athlon Sports has a good grouping of these, and following are some of the top examples — which, incidentally, are also the most popular unique names for ESPN.com’s NCAA challenge.

 - Full Metal Bracket